Artachanidisc/LinearProblemParser/README.md

 else if Eqin(i)= 1, then we are reffering to this one ≥ else if Eqin(i)= 0, then we are reffering to this one =

 MinMax: Dimensions 1x1.
-This variable specifies the type of our problem. if MinMax=-1, our linear problem is minimization else if MinMax = 1, the problem is maximization.
+Specifies the type of our problem. if MinMax=-1, our linear problem is minimization else if MinMax = 1, the problem is maximization.